-Phase III: Plan Review and Refinement: Strategies were created based on goals and objectives of the parks master plan.
+Phase III: Plan Review and Refinement: Strategies were created based on goals and objectives of the Parks Master Plan.
 A Capital Improvement Plan was established on existing conditions of the needs assessment evaluation.
 Based on the evaluation a capital financial plan was developed.

 Phase IV: Plan Review and Refinement: Phase IV involved the review of the draft Plan by neighborhood groups, citizens, the Parks Commission, Planning Commission, and City Council.
-The first draft was reviewed beginning in XXXX.
-A revised plan was prepared in XXXX and reviewed by the public, commissions, and city elected officials.
-The Plan was revised in XXXX based on the public review comments, and the adoption process continued in June 2013.
+The first draft was reviewed on September 19, 2013.
+A revised plan was prepared on September 25, 2013 and reviewed by the public, commissions, and city elected officials.
 The final Plan reflects the comments received through the numerous public review opportunities.